zotonic/zotonic/doc/manuals/cookbook/frontend-contactform.rst

 As you see in the :ref:`scomp-wire` statement in the contact form, the `delegate` argument is set to ``resource_default_contact``, which is the name of an erlang module which we still have to create.
-When the form submits, this module's event/2 function gets called.Create a file ``priv/sites/default/resources/resource_default_contact.erl`` with the following contents::
+When the form submits, this module’s event/2 function gets called.Create a file ``priv/sites/default/resources/resource_default_contact.erl`` with the following contents::